oruburos/p5.js-web-editor/README.md

 # [p5.js Web Editor](https://editor.p5js.org)
+# Translation in Spanish
+TEST using reacti18next libraries.

 The p5.js Web Editor is a platform for creative coding, with a focus on making coding accessible for as many people as possible, including artists, designers, educators, beginners, and anyone who wants to learn.
 Simply by opening the website you can get started writing p5.js sketches without downloading or configuring anything.
 The editor is designed with simplicity in mind by limiting features and frills.
 We strive to listen to the community to drive the editor’s development, and to be intentional with every change.
 The editor is free and open-source.